 how to tell a story that people will remember

-People always remember a great story.
-In this breakout, we'll share a practical system for using videos to tell memorable stories that inspire people toward meaningful action.
+People remember great stories.
+In this breakout, we'll share a practical system for telling stories through programming.
+Join us for an in-depth discussion on how to tell stories that inspire people toward meaningful action and connect them to your brand.

 new ways to engage families outside of sunday morning

 We believe we have the greatest potential to influence kids when we engage their parents.
-Our message may be as impactful as ever, but the way families connect with us is changing.
+Our message may be as impactful as ever, but the ways families connect with us are changing.
 In this breakout, we’ll talk about community-focused events, tools we give parents, and changes we’re making to how we communicate with families.

 parent strategy for students